 All of the pasta at this counter-service place is homemade (go figure), and if $17 sounds expensive for a plate of pasta from a fast-casual spot, one serving is really enough for two people.
 We love all the Italian Homemade locations, but the North Beach one - with Italian disco blasting at all times - is our favorite.
 The Union Street location has beer and wine though, and is a perfect stop before heading out in Cow Hollow.

 When we’re around Union Square returning oven mitts and jean shorts that never caught on with the rest of our friends, Tratto is one of our favorite places to stop by.
 It has an awesome Happy Hour and a menu of Italian classics that do the job (our go-tos are the mushroom pizza, the meatballs, and the spinach tagliatelle).
-It’s an ideal spot for a big group dinner - with work people, clients, or friends you’re trying to gather from every corner of the Bay Area, since the location is pretty central.
+Thanks to its location near the Financial District and being surrounded by hotels, it’s also an ideal spot for a big group dinner with work people or visiting clients.